Navigation

 His website for the beer is also offering the kind of patriotic gear you might find at a gas station, including mustard-yellow "Beer Rules" tank tops you can probably rip off, hats that say "Real America," posters of Hogan holding an American flag and, of course, bandanas.

-The WWE Hall of Fame wrestler is also known for his 2007 sex tape with the wife of his friend and radio personality Bubba the Love Sponge.
+The WWE Hall of Fame wrestler is also known for the 2007 sex tape he made with the wife of his friend and radio personality Bubba the Love Sponge.
 The now-defunct celebrity news site Gawker published the sex tape in 2012.
 In it, Hogan admits he's "racist up to a point" and then uses a racial slur several times to explain how he feels about his daughter's Black boyfriend.

 click to enlarge shirtless wrestler with a white mustache